twintproject/twint/README.md

 - `twint -u username --database tweets.db` - Save Tweets to a SQLite database.
 - `twint -u username --followers` - Scrape a Twitter user's followers.
 - `twint -u username --following` - Scrape who a Twitter user follows.
-- `twint -u username --favorites` - Collect all the Tweets a user has favorited.
+- `twint -u username --favorites` - Collect all the Tweets a user has favorited (gathers ~3200 tweet).
 - `twint -u username --following --user-full` - Collect full user information a person follows
 - `twint -u username --profile-full` - Use a slow, but effective method to gather Tweets from a user's profile (Gathers ~3200 Tweets, Including Retweets).
 - `twint -u username --retweets` - Use a quick method to gather the last 900 Tweets (that includes retweets) from a user's profile.
-- `twint -u username --resume 10940389583058` - Resume a search starting from the specified Tweet ID.
+- `twint -u username --resume resume_file.txt` - Resume a search starting from the last saved scroll-id.

 More detail about the commands and options are located in the [wiki](https://github.com/twintproject/twint/wiki/Commands)